zakaton/Penny-Seed/README.md

     - Deadline
 2. A page is created, including the Campaign Details, the current number of Pledgers so far, and a "Pledge" button
 3. The Creator shares the link with all of their followers
-4. People pledge by paying (Target Amount)/(Minimum Pledgers)
+4. Pledgers submit their payment information (via [Stripe](https://stripe.com/) or [MetaMask](https://metamask.io/)), but aren't charged until the deadline is reached

 By the deadline, if the Minimum number of Pledgers is met:

-5. The Target Amount is sent to the Creator
+5. Each pledger is charged (Target Amount)/(Number of Pledgers)
-6. Pledgers are refunded the difference between the Maximum Pledge Amount and the (Target Amount)/(Total Pledgers)
+6. The Target Amount is sent to the Creator

 Otherwise, if the Minimum Number of Pledgers isn't met:

-5. Pledgers are refunded the full Pledge Amount
+5. Nothing happens; life goes on

 ## 👩‍💻 Developer Experience
 _There are 3 levels developers can interface with PennySeed:_